microsoft-dx/xamarin-fundamentals/4. Layouts - pages/README.md

 ## Application's pages
 A mobile application can have one or more [pages](https://developer.xamarin.com/guides/xamarin-forms/user-interface/controls/pages/) - these depend on the complexity of the application but also on the desired user experience.
 Considering this, pages can be of multiple types, among which worth mentioning:
-- [Content pages](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/) - basic content-like page which allows elements to be oriented by the suer.
+- [Content pages](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/) - basic content-like page which allows elements to be oriented by the user.
-- [Navigation pages](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) which allow each device's native workflow (sliding on Windows Phone and Android or buttons navigation on iOS - see Whatsapp, for example).
+- [Navigation pages](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) which allow each device's native workflow (sliding on Windows Phone and Android or buttons navigation on iOS - see WhatsApp, for example).

 ## Navigation through pages